weibocom/nginx-upsync-module/README.md

 Compatibility
 =============

-The module was developed base on nginx1.8.0, but it is not embeded to the request process, so it can be used in any version of nginx theoretically.
-To be veryfied.
+The module was developed base on nginx1.8.0.

+Compatible with Nginx-1.8.x.

+Compatible with Nginx-1.9.x.

 [Back to TOC](#table-of-contents)